Fascinating Historical Facts About the Grand Canyon

 How Popular is the Grand Canyon?

-The West Rim offers less as far as hotels, restaurants, and shopping, but features the Skywalk Bridge and the once-in-a-lifetime opportunity to land on the canyon floor in a helicopter.
+The Grand Canyon West offers less as far as hotels, restaurants, and shopping, but features the Skywalk Bridge and the once-in-a-lifetime opportunity to land on the canyon floor in a helicopter.
 You can also visit Hualapai Point, a Native American cultural center offering authentic handmade crafts, a restaurant, a shooting gallery, and a zipline.

 Fly to the Grand Canyon with Papillon!